 13 The obstruction of gangways, access ways, exits and entrances, stairways and like places is strictly forbidden.
 Nobody entering the Ground shall be permitted to climb any structures within the Ground.

 14 Smoking at the Ground is strictly forbidden and will result in ejection from the Ground.
-Please note that the use of electronic cigarettes is prohibited within the stadium.
+Use of e-cigarettes is also forbidden within the stadium.

 15 Mobile telephones and other communications devices are permitted within the Ground provided that they are used for personal and private use only.